GSA/digitalgov.gov/content/events/2023/05/2023-05-15-strengthening-information-accessibility-for-consumers-with-limited-english-proficiency.md

 ---
 title: Strengthening information accessibility for consumers with limited English proficiency
 deck: ""
-kicker: ""
+kicker: "ConsumerFinance.gov"
-summary: Tune in to learn what the CFPB is doing to ensure financial products and services are accessible to all consumers, including those with limited English proficiency.
+summary: Tune in to learn what the Consumer Financial Protection Bureau (CFPB) is doing to ensure financial products and services are accessible to all consumers, including those with limited English proficiency.

 host: Multilingual Community of Practice and Communicators Community of Practice
 event_organizer: Digital.gov